 6# The Gordian Knot

 The most brilliant general of the Persians was Memnon of Rhodes, who having spent time in exile in the court of Philip, knew of the skill and discipline of the Macedonian troops.
 He declared that the best way to defeat the Macedonians was a scorched earth policy, to deny them fooder and food and thus break their spirit before engaging them on a pitched battle.
 Darius’ Persian generals scorned him: “our great king of kings fleeing from an untried boy-king?
 Unthinkable!”
 Had Darius heeded Memnon from the start, the world might have never heard of Alexander the Great.
-It was no coincidence that Alexander ordered his soldiers to leave Memnon’s states and property untouched, to made it look as though he was in league with him, hoping to turn Darius against his best general.
+It was no coincidence that Alexander ordered his soldiers to leave Memnon’s states and property untouched, to made it look as though he was in league with him, hoping to drive a wedge between Darius and his best general.

 7# The Battle of Issus